ocaml/dune/doc/coq.rst

 - Your Coq theory can depend on other theories by specifying them in the ``<coq_theories>`` field.
 Dune then passes to Coq the corresponding flags for everything to compile correctly (this corresponds to the ``-Q`` flag for Coq).

-  As of today, we only support composition with libraries defined in the same scope (i.e., under the same :ref:`dune-project` domain).
+  You may also depend on theories belonging to another :ref:`dune-project` as long as they share a common scope under another :ref:`dune-project` file or a :ref:`dune-workspace` file.

+  Doing so can be as simple as placing a Coq project within the scope of another.
+This process is termed *composition*.
+See the :ref:`interproject composition<example-interproject-theory>` example.

+  Interproject composition allows for a fine granularity of dependencies.
+In practice, this means that Dune will only build the parts of a dependency that are needed.
+This means that building a project depending on another will not trigger a rebuild of the whole of the latter.

+  Interproject composition has been available since :ref:`Coq lang 0.4<coq-lang>`.

+  As of today, Dune cannot depend on installed Coq theories.
 This restriction will be lifted in the future.
 Note that composition with the Coq standard library is supported, but in this case the ``Coq`` prefix has been made available in a qualified way, since :ref:`Coq lang 0.2<coq-lang>`.

+  You may still use installed libraries in your Coq project, but there is currently no way for Dune to know about it.

 - You can enable the production of Coq's native compiler object files by setting ``<coq_native_mode>`` to ``native``.
 This passes ``-native-compiler on`` to